rafacost/bbs_mod/README.md

 # Beer Brewing Simulator Mod
 For now this is the basic foundation for a future mod called Beer Brewing Simulator.
-It's created by rafacost3d, for Minecraft 1.11.2
+It's being developed by rafacost3d, for Minecraft 1.11.2

 **Resource Links for 1.11.2**